f90/f90.github.io/_posts/2019-01-23-Bounded-output-networks.md

 1. The true audio amplitudes $\hat{y}$ are in the range $[-1,1]$, but $\tanh(a) \in (-1, 1)$ and so never reaches -1 and 1 exactly.
 If our targets $\hat{y}$ in the training data actually contain these values, the network is forced to output extremely large/small $a$ so that $\tanh(a)$ gets as close to -1 or 1 as possible.
 I tested this with the Wave-U-Net in an extreme scenario, where all target amplitudes $\hat{y}$ are 1 for all inputs $x$.
-After just a few training steps, activations in the layers began to explode to increase $a$, which confirms that this can become a problem in practice (although my training data is unrealistic in itself).
+After just a few training steps, activations in the layers began to explode to increase $a$, which confirms that this can actually become a problem (although my training data is a bit unrealistic).
+And generally, the network has to drive up activations $a$ (and thus weights) to produce predictions with very high or low amplitudes, potentially making training more unstable.

 2. At very small or large $x$ values, the gradient of $\tanh(a)$ with respect to a, $\tanh'(a)$, vanishes towards zero, as you can see in the plot below.
 ![Tanh derivative]({{ site.url }}/assets/img/2019-01-23-Bounded-output-networks/tanh_derivative.png)